-My artistic work explores the dramatic tension between what is hidden and what is seen, between private and public realms.
-I am drawn to that which goes unnoticed, unsaid, or makes me ask 'Why is this something instead of nothing?'
-In collaboration with artists and community members, I research local remembrances, materials, images and sound.
-My creative teams' humour, idiosyncrasies and dreaming form the basis for making relevant and contemporary art.
-Every new project presents its own artistic genre.
-My work is most frequently inspired by a place and exists in architectural spaces, wastelands, shopping precincts, train lines, parks and theatres…
+My artistic work explores dramatic tensions in private and public realms.
+I am drawn to what is unsaid, or unnoticed, or makes me ask 'Why is this something instead of nothing?'
+Working in collaboration with artists and community members, I research local remembrances, materials, images and sound, bringing humour, idiosyncrasies and dreaming to re-imagine private and public experience.
+My work unfolds in architectural spaces, wastelands, shopping precincts, train lines, parks as well as standard gallery and performance settings.

 Marcia works equally across artistic and management realms.
-Recent artistic work includes:
+Recent work includes: